Skip To Main Content

 Our Lariat STEM Scholarship is directed towards students between 18-24, from lower-income families in rural areas, who are pursuing a degree in math or science.

-** This list was last updated in March 2025.
+** This list was last updated in April 2025.
 It will be updated throughout the year as more local and national scholarships become available.

 Below you will find links to College/University specific Scholarships: